braxtons12/Cnx/README.md

 	// so, we can just use it directly here let_mut vec = std_vector_new_with_capacity(i32, 10);

-	// insert 10 elements, 0 thru 9, into the vector
+	// insert 10 elements, 0 through 9, into the vector
 	ranged_for(i, 0, 10) {
 		std_vector_push_back(vec, i);
 	}